ryantd42/NY-Legislative-Git/2023/A7402B-2023/bill.md

   May 19, 2023
   ___________

- Introduced  by  M. of A. PEOPLES-STOKES -- read once and referred to the Committee on Higher Education
+ Introduced by M. of A. PEOPLES-STOKES, FAHY -- read once and referred to the  Committee  on Higher Education -- recommitted to the Committee on Higher Education in accordance with Assembly Rule 3, sec.
+2 -- commit- tee discharged, bill amended, ordered reprinted as amended and  recom- mitted to said committee

- AN ACT to amend the education law,  in  relation  to  permitting  dental assistants and licensed practical nurses to perform the application of topical fluoride varnish
+ AN  ACT  to  amend  the education law, in relation to permitting certain persons to perform the application of topical fluoride varnish

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  6608 of the education law, as amended by chapter 512 of the laws of 2022, is amended to read as follows:
   § 6608.
 Definition of practice of  registered  dental  assisting.
 The practice of registered dental assisting is defined as providing support- ive  services  to a dentist in his or her performance of dental services authorized under this article.
 Such  support  shall  include  providing patient  education, taking preliminary medical histories and vital signs to be reviewed by the dentist, placing and removing rubber dams, select- ing and prefitting provisional crowns, selecting and  prefitting  ortho- dontic bands, removing orthodontic arch wires and ligature ties, placing and  removing  matrix bands, taking impressions for study casts or diag- nostic casts,  removing  periodontal  dressings,  placing  and  removing temporary  restorations,  APPLICATION  OF  TOPICAL FLUORIDE VARNISH, and such other dental supportive services authorized by the dentist consist- ent with regulations promulgated by the commissioner, provided that such functions are performed under  the  direct  personal  supervision  of  a licensed  dentist  in  the course of the performance of dental services.
  Such services shall not include diagnosing  and/or  performing  surgical procedures,  irreversible  procedures or procedures that would alter the hard or soft tissue of the oral and  maxillofacial  area  or  any  other procedures  determined  by  the  department.
-The  practice  of  registered dental  assisting may be conducted in the office of any licensed dentist or in any appropriately equipped school or public institution  but  must be  done  under  the  direct personal supervision of a licensed dentist.
+The practice of registered dental assisting may be conducted in the office of any licensed  dentist

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11382-03-3
+  LBD11382-04-4
- A. 7402  2
+ A. 7402--A  2

+ or  in  any appropriately equipped school or public institution but must be done under the direct personal supervision  of  a  licensed  dentist.
  Direct  personal supervision, for purposes of this section, means super- vision  of  dental  procedures based on instructions given by a licensed dentist in the course of a procedure who remains in  the  dental  office where  the supportive services are being performed, personally diagnoses